 If you need some help at home or are considering moving into an aged care home, you may first need a free assessment with a member of an Aged Care Assessment Team (ACAT)*.
 An ACAT will talk to you about your current situation and work out if you are eligible to receive government-subsidised aged care services.

-If you can receive aged care services, an ACAT assessment will help you access the right services for your needs and the level of care you require.
-This might be low-level or high-level care, but your ACAT can explain these to you.
+If you can receive aged care services, an ACAT assessment will help you access the right services for your needs and the care you require.

 The assessment can help identify the type of care services to help you to stay at home.
 It can also provide you with eligibility for care in an aged care home.
 Remember, your wishes are always listened to and considered, and you will never be forced to make any decisions about your future during your assessment.

 The assessment is an opportunity to identify options and you can make a decision once you have received the outcome of your assessment.
-You are also welcome to have someone else – perhaps a friend, family member or your carer – attend your assessment with you for extra support.
+You are also welcome to have someone else – perhaps a friend, family member, independent aged care advocate or your carer – attend your assessment with you for extra support.